 To compensate for this issue it is strongly recommended that the refrigerant in your Vehicle Air Conditioning system is refilled completely within four years of the manufacture date and every two to three years after that.

 Getting your car's air conditioning serviced annually means you generally assist prevention of costly breakdowns now and in the future - and a well serviced Automotive Air Conditioner system actually saves you money because it results in a reduction of fuel consumed.

 You should take your vehicle to a qualified workshop such as Autofix Mechanical Repairs on a regular basis to ensure the air conditioner system continues performing efficiently as well as having the mechanics go over the condition of the entire car.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are usually able to provide a warning about any components that may need replacement in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are usually able to provide a warning about any components that may need replacement in the near future or those that are already worn beyond repair.

 Autofix Mechanical Repairs in Kelmscott are qualified to carry out air conditioning repairs, services and regas on most makes and models (AU07606).

 A car air conditioning system can be broken down to four basic parts - a belt driven pump called a compressor to compress and circulate gas, a radiator like unit called a condenser to redistribute heat and condense gas to a liquid, a heat exchanger called an evaporator to exhaust the heat from the car and dehumidify refrigerant and an expansion device usually an orifice tube or a thermal expansion valve (TXV), (subject to the kind of air conditioner system used).